 In December, I wrote an electronic music track for a European music library looking for “fist-pumping” dance music with a “catchy hook” and “feel-good” vibe.

 When it came to mastering, I paid close attention to the punch of the kick drum and the general presence of the top line and bass – much needed ingredients for exciting “big room” house music in the style of Avicii and Swedish House Mafia.
 I also tested the mix in mono, ensuring good compatibility with all smartphone and TV speakers.

 Hear it before and after mastering.
 Listen on the best sound system you have available to you.

 It was a pleasure working with Robert Shredford on their new track ‘Shreddy Betty’.
-They gave us the stems from their recording session and we created a final mix.
-After a listening session and feedback from the band, we went on to create the master recording.
+They gave me the stems from their recording session and I created a final mix.
+After a listening session and feedback from the band, I went on to create the master recording.
 Enjoy!